 Club members are sponsoring each other for a variety of activities.
 Sergeant-at-Arms fines and Happy Bucks went toward this effort, raising another $50 for the initiative!

+Erin heads up a large team of staff and volunteers, collaborating with community organizations and all levels of government.
 Erin is an outstanding cheerleader for Lethbridge, and we look forward to hearing more about how the organization works to promote the City and southern Alberta.

 Since 2006 Steven has been Associate Professor of French, Quebec literature specialist, Faculty of Arts and Science, University of Lethbridge.